-Students may not bring unauthorized visitors to campus, as this is a violation of our school Code of Character and creates a potential safety risk for all students and staff.
-Unauthorized visitors can include friends, relations, and food deliveries (i.e. DoorDash and UberEats).
+Students may not bring unauthorized visitors to campus.
+This is a violation of our school Code of Character and creates a potential safety risk for all students and staff.
+Unauthorized visitors can include friends, relations, and deliveries (i.e. DoorDash, Grubub, UberEats, etc.).
 For the safety of everyone on campus, students may not open any exterior door to admit visitors into the building.